J-1 Student Intern Application

 Once OIS has received the supporting documents and processed the online application, OIS will admit the student to the internship program and issue a Form DS-2019.
 OIS will inform the NC State University Host Department that the DS-2019 has been issued and the NC State University Host Department will mail it to the Student Intern.

-Once the Student Intern receives the DS-2019, he/she should apply for the J-1 Exchange Visitor visa and bring the official acceptance letter, the signed DS-7002, and the DS-2019 to the visa interview.
+Once the Student Intern receives the DS-2019, they should apply for the J-1 Exchange Visitor visa and bring the official acceptance letter, the signed DS-7002, and the DS-2019 to the visa interview.